hmdsamarasekara/hmdsamarasekara.github.io/_posts/2023-03-05-Inmarsat-STD-C.md

 Receiving and decoding Inmarsat STD-C signals is a rewarding SDR project that demonstrates how accessible satellite communications monitoring has become with modern software-defined radio hardware.
 Because STD-C channels are relatively narrowband and strong across most of the satellite footprint, they can be received reliably with fairly modest equipment.

-During my experiments in the **Indian Ocean Region (IOR)** I was able to monitor multiple STD-C channels simultaneously.
-In total, **11 channels were observable** in this region — consisting of one Network Control Station (NCS) channel and several Land Earth Station (LES) channels.
-Using an **Airspy R2**, it was possible to decode all LES channels at the same time by streaming each channel to a separate Skytale-C instance.
+During my experiments in the <strong>Indian Ocean Region (IOR)</strong> I was able to monitor multiple STD-C channels simultaneously.
+In total, <strong>11 channels were observable</strong> in this region — consisting of one Network Control Station (NCS) channel and several Land Earth Station (LES) channels.
+Using an <strong>Airspy R2</strong>, it was possible to decode all LES channels at the same time by streaming each channel to a separate Skytale-C instance.

 The NCS channel, however, was located further away in the spectrum and could not be included within the same receiver bandwidth during my tests.
-With wider-band SDR hardware such as a **HackRF** or **PlutoSDR**, it may be possible to capture the entire STD-C channel set within a single spectrum window.
+With wider-band SDR hardware such as a <strong>HackRF</strong> or <strong>PlutoSDR</strong>, it may be possible to capture the entire STD-C channel set within a single spectrum window.

-Overall, STD-C reception is an excellent introduction to **L-band satellite monitoring** and provides a fascinating glimpse into real-world maritime communications.
+Overall, STD-C reception is an excellent introduction to <strong>L-band satellite monitoring</strong> and provides a fascinating glimpse into real-world maritime communications.
 With the right antenna and a bit of experimentation, it is possible to continuously monitor satellite messaging traffic from ships operating across vast ocean regions.

 <div class="post-footer">
   <div class="signature">